codedrunks/BrewBot/src/README.md

 ### Context menu commands:
 There are two types of context menus; message and user.
 This dictates where they will be situated in the Discord client and what properties are passed.
-Use an if-condition with `int.isUserContextMenu()` and `int.isMessageContextMenu()` to tell TS what type of context menu it's dealing with, then you will be able to access the `int.targetMessage` or `int.targetUser` and `int.targetMember` props.
+To tell TS what type of context menu it's dealing with, set the type of the `int` parameter of the run method to either `MessageContextMenuCommandInteraction` or `UserContextMenuCommandInteraction`, then you will be able to access the `int.targetMessage` or `int.targetUser` and `int.targetMember` props.
-Other than how the commands are sent and that a user can't pass any arguments, context commands are pretty much the same as slash commands.
+Other than how the commands are sent and that a user can't pass any arguments to them, context commands are pretty much the same as slash commands.

 To create a new context menu, use the Template.ts in `src/context/` to create a sub-class of `src/CtxMenu.ts`
 Make sure the file and class name are changed, and the meta object in the constructor is filled out.